nadiapasha/nadiapasha/README.md

 Hi, I’m Nadia.
-I’m passionate about mathematics.
-Since Machine Learning is an up and coming field that uses mathematical concepts and has potential for growth and research, I am naturally gravitated towards this field.
-Currently I am a student at Geoergia Tech, having fun learning application of statistics, Linear Algebra and differential geometry in Data Science.
-Recently I have gotten interested in NLP and image processing.
-There is a lot of potential with respect to coming up with new mathematical models in both these areas of machine learning.
-I am looking to collabrate on projects related to summarizing text and image recocignition.
+I’m passionate about mathematics and its applications in Machine Learning.
+I just got done with my masters in Analytics with a focus in Deep Learning from Groegia Tech.
+I understand the underlying theory in machine learning algorithms which helps in troubleshooting and tweaking models to address unique scenarios that every problem presents.
+In addition to the knowledge gained from academics, I have experience working on SOTA Deep Learning models for a small R&D team.
+Currently I am working on a Machine Translation project for a low resource language (URDU).
 I can be contacted at nadiapasha30@gmail.com

 <!---